medavox/kotlinx.serialization/docs/polymorphism.md

 > You can get the full code [here](../guide/example/example-poly-01.kt).

-Despite the runtime type of `OwnedProject`, only the `Project` class properties are getting serialized.
+Despite the runtime type of `OwnedProject`, only the `Project` class properties get serialized.

 ```text
 {"name":"kotlinx.coroutines"}